jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

  - Data Sovereignty Path
  - Get All Paths (informational only)

  When executed the client passes its service request as a Shortest Path query to Jalapeno's Arango graph database.
 The database performs a traversal of its graph and responds with a dataset reflecting the shortest path based on the parameters of the query.
-The client receives the data, performs some data manipulation as needed and then constructs a local SR or SRv6 route/policy for any traffic it would send to the destination.
+The client receives the data, performs some data manipulation as needed and then constructs a local SRv6 route/policy for any traffic it would send to the destination.

 Currently the client operates as a CLI tool, which expects to see a set of command line arguments.
 A user or application may operate the client by specifying the desired network service (-s) and encapsulation (-e), and inputs a json file which contains source and destination info and a few other items.